Washington DSHS/CPS Foster Abuse and Neglect Lawyers

 If you or a loved one has suffered from abuse or neglect as the result of negligence on the part of DSHS or CPS, please contact us today.
 We offer a free, no-obligation consultation, and when we learn about your case, we can advise you of your options to pursue compensation for your injuries and damages.
 We accept cases on a contingency basis, meaning that there are no fees for us unless and until we obtain a recovery for you.
 In the interim, we have created this site to provide information about our services and recent cases of child abuse as the result of the failure by state agencies to take appropriate action.
 We hope that you will join our cause and urge states to implement the proper procedures and oversight needed to ensure the safety of our children.

-Stokes v.
+Schmidt v.
 State of Washington

 Coster v.
 State of Washington